MicrosoftDocs/learn/learn-pr/reactors/principal-component-analysis-food-composition/includes/5-practice-pca.md

 <!--- Reviewers note: This unit uses LaTeX syntax to format mathematical content.
 A dollar sign $ starts and ends the LaTeX statement. -->

 It's finally time to perform the PCA on our data.
-(As stated before, even with pretty clean data, a lot of effort has to go into preparing the data for analysis.)
+(As stated before, even with fairly clean data, a lot of effort goes into preparing the data for analysis.)

 First, run this code: